aglasspool/aglasspool.github.io/index.md

 ![LNDRG10_664_665-0071](https://github.com/user-attachments/assets/534bbf4b-30ce-48b7-8238-3e41bdfc4193)
 * 1871 Census*

-Here's a photo from across the other side of the road showing the Chapel and Salvation Army depot around circa 1890 to give a flavour of how things would have looked back then:
+Here's a photo of the opposite side of the road showing St Mary's Chapel near the junction with Pleasant Row to give a flavour of how things would have looked back then:

 ![sallyarmy](https://github.com/user-attachments/assets/7d928f48-ba7e-4f55-a317-6117bf73daba)
 *Salvation Army and Chapel on the South side of Lower Kennington Road - opposite Manor House circa 1890*